kkotobi/weather-api/README.md

 *Please note:* That when you start the app you will see a directory of current endpoints on the console.

 ## Routes
+- As an added convenience there's a postman collection on the root folder of this repo under /postman-collection, it contains inputs and query strings so you can play around with this app.

 #### POST
     /measurements